Meet the Team

 Lorna has coordinated the logistics for WAAMH’s training courses since in 2014.
 She has also been responsible for office administration activities and is the first point of contact for the organisation.
 With a background in teaching and in office administration, she has enjoyed working across the sector, in housing services, with corporates and in education.
 She has valued the exposure to diverse work settings and her involvement in various forms of service delivery have provided amazing learning opportunities to engage with people from all walks of life.
 Lorna is passionate about fairness, empowering others through knowledge and building resilience and sharing those ideals with others.
 Working in the mental health sector has taught Lorna that health and wellbeing are important and learning how to look after yourself and care for others around you brings many benefits to you and your community.

-Training & Membership Officer
+Training Development Officer

 Diane Moe